blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 ![split properties](https://user-images.githubusercontent.com/55206834/86884158-29c1a880-c0c1-11ea-9ec8-dd4bc367181f.png)

+We used an 80/20 split because it is considered best practice.
+If our dataset had been too small, we would have chosen a 70/30 split instead.
+We set **Stratified split** to _True_ because we want to ensure that the training set contains a distribution of Class 1 and Class 0 instances representative of the original dataset's distribution.
+For example, our full dataset contains a 50/50 split of Class 1 and Class 0 instances.
+Therefore, we want our training set to also have a 50/50 split.
+If **Stratified split** is set to _False_, there is a risk that the training set would contain more of one class than another, which could negatively impact the model's performance.

-**Note**: Once you set _Stratified split_ to _True_, The _Launch column selector_ option will appear in the right-hand column
+**Note**: Once you set **Stratified split** to _True_, The _Launch column selector_ option will appear in the right-hand column

-You now want to select a single column for the stratification.
-In our instance: _Polarity_
+You now need to select the column that we want to base the stratification split off of.
+This is going to be the Target feature: _Polarity_
 * > Click on _Launch column selector_
 * > Click on _BY NAME_
 * > Click on _Polarity_ in the left-hand column and move it to the right-hand column under _SELECTED COLUMNS_ using the arrow in the middle